Current Exhibition · Gstaad, Switzerland

 Atem

 Video installation of a single breath, filmed in thermal imaging, looped and gradually desaturated over twelve minutes.
-Weber's work describes the body as a heat signature — present only by its warmth, absent by its cooling.

 Work by Julian Bergmann